 HOW IS THE TAIL DOCKED?

 If done “correctly,” the puppy is taken to the vet at about 24-48 hours of age.
-The reason it is done this early is because 1) it minimizes the scarring as the pup’s tail is still very small at this age, 2) the pup’s bones are still mostly cartilage rather than calcified bone; and 3) When done this early, the pup is not put under anesthesia which minimizes trauma to the heart, etc.
+The reason it is done this early is because

 Why were the tails of Rottweilers originally docked?

 There are many myths surrounding the origin of tail docking on Rottweilers.
 Some believe that because one of their initial jobs was to work as herding and drover dogs, working with the cattle, docking the tail prevented the tail from becoming full of the mud and feces of the cow and becoming infected or injured.
 As the Rottweilers tail is generally carried over its back when working, and the tail is such a strong and powerful part of the dogs body, it is difficult for me to visualize how an intact Rottie tail could become so full of mud and feces that it would get weighed down enough to result in injury, especially as the Rottweiler is a short coated dog.
+I would also think that if the mud/feces were significant enough to injure a tail that the entire dog’s coat would be an issue.

 Another belief is that because they were used as draft dogs and pulled carts, the tails were docked to prohibit injury while pulling the carts.
 Again, nearly all of my dogs cart pull and most have their tails and it does not get in the way of even our little dog cart, not to mention a correct cart built specifically for the dog that could be made at any length to accommodate the dogs tail.